Pullbacks of hyperplane sections for Lagrangian fibrations are primitive: Introduction

 The proof is based on the observation that if $\pi^*H \in H^2(M, \Z)$ is not primitive, i.e., $\pi^*H = mH'$, then $H'$ has trivial cohomology by Demailly, Peternell and Schneider's theorem.
+The assumption excluding multiple fibers is needed to exclude the case when $H'$ is trivial on the generic fiber.
 Applying the Hirzebruch-Riemann-Roch formula for an irreducible hyperk\"ahler manifold, one would obtain a contradiction.